Welcome to the mobility conference, which is taking place for the second time, so it's almost a tradition!

 10.30-11.30

-Panel discussion: Why travel by train when it's faster by plane and cheaper by boat?
+Panel discussion: Why travel by train when you can travel faster by plane and more cheaply by ship?

-Critics ask why take the train when you can fly faster and travel by boat cheaper.
-What convenience would make you choose the train over the plane?
+Critics ask why choose a train when you can travel faster by plane and cheaper by ship.
+What comfort would make you prefer a train to a plane?
 Are there any examples in Europe where trains are a model of comfort?
 Are night trains making a comeback?
-Should it be possible to put the car on the train?
+Should you be able to put your car on a train?

-The panel will feature Europe's most renowned railway expert and train enthusiast Mark Smith, Czech high-speed rail expert Petr Kostak, Estonian aviation and tourism expert Erki Urva, who has headed several airlines, and top executive, social activist and head of Tallinn Port Valdo Kalm.
+The panel will feature Europe's most famous railwayman and train enthusiast Mark Smith, Czech high-speed rail expert Petr Kostak, Estonian aviation and tourism expert, has managed several airlines Erki Urva and a top manager, public figure and head of the Port of Tallinn Valdo Kalm.

 11.30-11.45

-Impressions of train travel in Estonia and Europe from two experienced travellers
+Impressions of two experienced travelers from train travel in Estonia and Europe

 11.45-12.15

-40 years on the rails - the experience and vision of Europe's best-known train passenger
+40 years on the rails - the experience and future outlook of Europe's most famous train passenger

 Mark Smith